AfrahSaud36/Twahod/README.md

 ## Overview

-Welcome to the تواحُد repository!
-This iOS application was developed as part of my first app challenge at the Apple Developer Academy | TUWAIQ.
-The app aims to assist children with autism by utilizing interactive cards and voice assistance to enhance their communication skills and foster social development.
+The تواحُد app is designed specifically to assist children with autism by improving their communication skills and fostering social development.
+It does this by incorporating interactive digital cards that replace traditional physical cards, making the learning experience more engaging and accessible.

 ## Features